Key Takeaways

 ITR-1 (Sahaj)

-For resident individuals with total income up to Rs 50 lakh from salary, one house property, other sources (interest, dividends), and agricultural income up to Rs 5,000.
+For resident individuals with total income up to Rs 50 lakh from salary, up to two house properties, other sources (interest, dividends), and agricultural income up to Rs 5,000.
+The two-property limit was expanded from one in the AY 2026-27 forms notified on March 30, 2026.

 ITR-2

 For individuals and HUFs who do not have income from business or profession.
-This includes those with capital gains, foreign income, or multiple house properties.
+This includes those with capital gains, foreign income, or three or more house properties.
+See our dedicated ITR-2 AY 2026-27 guide for full eligibility, the new buy-back loss field, and step-by-step filing.

 ITR-3